Harris English Betting Profile: The Sentry - PGA TOUR

 - English has finished in the top 10 in one of his last five appearances.

-- Over his last five events, English has carded a score that's better than average in two of those outings.
+- English has finished with a better-than-average score in two of his last five tournaments.

-- He has carded an average score of -7 over his last five tournaments.
+- In his last five tournaments, his average score has been -7.

-- Off the tee, Harris English has averaged 299.9 yards in his past five tournaments.
+- In terms of driving distance, Harris English has averaged 299.9 yards in his past five starts.

-- English is averaging 2.531 Strokes Gained: Total in his past five tournaments.
+- Looking at Strokes Gained: Total, English has an average of 2.531 in his past five tournaments.

 English's Advanced Stats and Rankings